hackerb9/ssa-baby-names/README.md

   2,020,863 entries, 33 MiB.

 * [maxoccurances.txt](maxoccurances.txt): The maximum number of
+  occurances of each name (merged sex) and the year that maximum was found.
+(In case of ties, the earlier year is listed).

+  > &lt;_name_>,&lt;_sex_>,&lt;_max occurances_>,&lt;_max year_>

+  File is sorted by most babies named in a single year, from most to least.

+  Each name is listed only once, under the sex that had the most occurances.
+For example, `Charlie` occurs as male, but not female.

+* [maxoccurbysex.txt](maxoccurbysex.txt): The maximum number of
-  occurances of each name and the year that maximum was found.
+  occurances of each name (separated by sex) and the year that maximum was found.
 (In case of ties, the earlier year is listed).

   > &lt;_name_>,&lt;_sex_>,&lt;_max occurances_>,&lt;_max year_>